casplaer/XMLProcessingSystem/README.md

 Create a `.env` file in the root of the project to configure RabbitMQ and database settings.
 See the section below for the `.env` file structure.

 ### ⚙️ Environment Variables (`.env` File)
 The project uses a `.env` file to configure RabbitMQ and database paths.
-Create a `.env` file in the root directory.
+Create a `.env` file in the root directory (same dir as `docker-compose` file).

 ### Example variables for `.env`: